How to paint a cranial band helmet

 This entry was posted on May 11, 2014.

 Many folks email inquiring about changing the underlying color of their child’s band.
 You can probably paint the band yourself!
 We have put together this guide to help parents paint their own cranial band helmet before applying the decals.
 These instructions apply no matter who's paint you use.

 Acrylic paint has the best reputation for durability.
 It is low in toxicity when wet, and even much less so after drying for an hour.
 It is possible to use water based latex paints but it may scratch a little easier.

 "Acrylic" is used in many paints.
-Ensure from the paint container or a store employee that the paint is suitable for hard plastics.
 Typically you are looking for acrylic paint in a tube.
 Some "acrylic" paint is sold in large bottles for a dollar or two and is very poor quality and meant for porous surfaces and kid crafts.
 This paint will peel right off a band.

 You want good quality paint.
 Paint sold in metal tubes and designed for paintings is almost always going to be a good choice.